idaholab/moose/framework/doc/content/sqa/framework_scs.md

 ## Documentation

 - In source documentation should be extensive, designed toward the software developer, and be formatted for the use of [Doxygen](https://www.doxygen.nl/index.html).
-For example,

 ## Python